 Investment Performance: The table below shows the performance of the Fund and of the benchmark referred to above.
-Performance information is based on Class B accumulation shares.
+Performance information is based on Class B accumulation shares for the Fund and includes fees and any reinvested income and tax.

-Performance information for all Class A and Class B shares is available on the website www.firstsentierinvestors.com.
+Performance information for all Class A and Class B shares is available on the website firstsentierinvestors.com.